- Tips

 Symptoms of hearing loss in children

-- A child persistently increases the volume of the TV
+- The child persistently increases the volume of the television

-- Deterioration of school results, loss of concentration, not responding to the teacher's instructions
+- Deterioration in school performance, decreased concentration, not responding to the teacher's commands

-- Your child watches you during the conversation - tries to interpret what you are talking about
+- The child watches you during a conversation - trying to interpret what you are saying

 Symptoms of hearing loss in infants

-- He pays attention to adults when he sees them - he does not react to the name
+- Turns attention to adults when they see them - does not respond to their name

-- Delayed speech - after 15 months from birth, he does not use any recognizable word
+- Delayed speech - after 15 months of age, does not use any recognizable words

 Copyright © Baltrade